Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

-According to Eq.~(\ref{ctH1}) this means that the {\em form\/} of the Hamiltonian $\HC$ is not conserved if the $u_{KI}$ depend on the $x^{\mu}$.
-This implies that the canonical field equations are not invariant under local gauge transformations $\bPhi=U(\bx)\,\bphi$, which is unphysical.
-In order to work out the physically correct Hamiltonian $\bar{\HC}$ that is {\em form-invariant\/} under local gauge transformations, we must adjoin the Hamiltonians $\HC$ and $\HC^{\prime}$ with appropriate terms that compensate the additional terms emerging from the gauge transformation being {\em local}.
-Thus, the amended Hamiltonians $\bar{\HC}$ and $\bar{\HC}^{\prime}$ must be of the form
+This implies that the canonical field equations are not invariant under \emph{local} transformations $\bPhi=U(\bx)\,\bphi$.
+In order to work out the Hamiltonians $\HC_1$ and $\HC_1$ that are invariant under local transformations, we must amend the Hamiltonians $\HC$ and $\HC^{\prime}$ with appropriate terms that compensate the term emerging from the transformation being \emph{local}.
+These compensating terms must match in their index structure the terms of Eq.~(\ref{pointtra-rules-ext-1}) that spoil the invariance of the Hamiltonians.
+Therefore, the amended Hamiltonians $\HC_{1}^{\prime}$ and $\HC_{1}$ must be of the form